apataskar/accessory_scripts_manuscript/README.md

 This github contains all accessory scripts used in the manuscript below:

-1. Extract the cases of TGG codon in transcript sequences
+1. Extract the cases of TGG codon in transcript sequences -> W_extractor.pl & W_extractor_transcripts.pl

-2. Calculate frequency of occurances for every peptide in proteome
+2. Calculate frequency of occurances for every peptide in proteome -> frequency_calculator.pl

-3. Number of amino acids in a gene.
+3. Number of amino acids in a gene--> counter.pl